emmajanedrews/base-template/_posts/2017-07-26-how-ive-helped-hundreds-in-short-sales.md

 {% include youtube.html %}

-You might be surprised to find out that in the Fredericksburg-Stafford, Virginia area, there are 148 foreclosed homes and over 320 homes in pre-forclosure on the market.
+You might be surprised to find out that in the Fredericksburg-Stafford, Virginia area, there are 148 foreclosed homes and over 320 homes in pre-foreclosure on the market.

 Also, about 2,200 families’ homes mortgages are 60 to 90 days late.
 This is especially startling since we’re following a fairly nice market run up from the last crash we had in 2010 or 2011.